Nicolás Sarmiento

-Nicolás Sarmiento (born 3 December 1992) is an Argentine professional futsal player who plays as a Goalkeeper for Spanish club Real Betis in the Spanish Primera División and the Argentine national futsal team.
+Nicolás Sarmiento (born 3 December 1992) is an Argentine professional futsal player who plays as a goalkeeper for Italian club ASD Roma 1927 Futsal in the Italian Futsal Serie A Campionato italiano maschile di calcio a 5 and the Argentine national futsal team.

 In 2016, he won the FIFA Futsal World Cup and was awarded the competition's Golden Glove.
 He won the FIFA Futsal World Cup Golden Glove again in 2021, but lost in the final with Argentina.